snok/self-limiters/README.md

 ### The semaphore implementation

-1. Run [create_semaphore.lua](https://github.com/sondrelg/self-limiters/blob/main/src/scripts/create_semaphore.lua) to create a list, which will be the foundation of our semaphore.
+1. Run [lua script](https://github.com/sondrelg/self-limiters/blob/main/src/semaphore.rs#L59:L109) to create a list, which will be the foundation of our semaphore.
 This is skipped if it has already been created.
 2. Run [`BLPOP`](https://redis.io/commands/blpop/) to non-blockingly wait until the semaphore has capacity.
 When it does, we pop from the list.
-3. Then run another [release_semaphore.lua](https://github.com/sondrelg/self-limiters/blob/main/src/scripts/release_semaphore.lua) to "release" the semaphore by adding back the capacity we popped.
+3. Then run another [lua script](https://github.com/sondrelg/self-limiters/blob/main/src/semaphore.rs#L143:L174) to "release" the semaphore by adding back the capacity we popped.

 So in total we make 3 calls to redis (we would have made 6 without the scripts), which are all non-blocking.